jclwilson/jclwilson.github.io/_posts/2017-06-04-read-receipts-task-of-the-translator.md

 ---
-title: "✓✓ Read Receipts: The Task of the Translator"
+title: "✓✓ Read Receipts: The task of the translator"
 layout: post
 redirect_from:
 cdn-image: typewriter-art